Homecoming Dragon Pride

 The gold and blue is on another spree.

 We’re gonna fight, fight, fight, fight for Drexel U,

 On to victory!
 (Four "D" yell and repeat chorus.)

 D-D-D-D … R-R-R-R … E-E-E-E … X-EL – X-EL

 Fight – Team – Fight!!!

-The Dragon has been the school's mascot for nearly 80 years; there seems to be no special reason for its selection other than its obvious alliterative appeal.
+The Dragon has been the school's mascot for more than 90 years; there seems to be no special reason for its selection other than its obvious alliterative appeal.
 The Dragon represents ferocity and combativeness, desirable qualities in a mascot.
 Before they became Dragons, the school's sports teams had been known by a variety of names, including the Blue & Gold, the Engineers, and the Drexelites.
 The first published reference to the Drexel Dragons appears in a 1928 edition of The Triangle, in an article on the football team.
 A dragon logo appears on the jerseys of the men's basketball team in a photo in the 1929 Lexerd.
-Today, the Drexel Dragon is known as "Mario the Magnificent" in honor of the late Mario Mascioli, class of 1945 and past Board of Trustees Member.
+Today, the Drexel Dragon is known as "Mario the Magnificent" in honor of the late Mario Mascioli, Class of 1945 and past Board of Trustees member.

 The DAC Pack